geojeff/ONRTest/README.md

    birdAppServer.start();

 You notice a reference to a users file, as an authModule.
-You may simple add a test user and password to users.js, as:
+You may add a test user and password to users.js, as:

     exports.users = {